Some health issues like to work together

 For example, an obese dog will put more pressure on their joints, bones and heart, which is why mobility problems, osteoarthritis and heart issues can grow into additional concerns over time.

-Looking for certain SIGNS in pets can help discover linked health issues
+Looking for certain signs in pets can help discover linked health issues

 There is no fat around your pet’s ribs, and they are visible to the eye.
 Bony prominences are also visible with no sign of fat.

-silhouette of ideal weight dog
+Ideal weight dog

 Ideal